 About this document

-The guidance provides advice for building owners, councils and engineers who are required to secure the street-facing parapets and facades of unreinforced masonry (URM) buildings within 12 months.
+The guidance provides advice for building owners, councils and engineers who are required to secure the street-facing parapets and facades of unreinforced masonry (URM) buildings.

-On 28 February the government introduced a new requirement for owners of certain unreinforced masonry (URM) buildings to secure street-facing parapets and facades, in response to the 2016 Hurunui/Kaikōura earthquakes.
+On 28 February 2017 the government introduced a requirement for owners of certain unreinforced masonry (URM) buildings to secure street-facing parapets and/or facades, in response to the 2016 Hurunui/Kaikōura earthquakes.

-The requirement applies to street-facing URM buildings, with unsecured or unstrengthened parapets and facades, on listed streets in Wellington, Lower Hutt, Marlborough and Hurunui.
+The requirement applies to street-facing URM buildings, with unsecured or unstrengthened parapets and/or facades, on listed streets in Wellington, Lower Hutt, Marlborough and Hurunui.

-There is currently an increased risk of earthquakes in these areas, following the Hurunui/Kaikoura earthquakes on 14 November 2016, and this increases the risk that unsecured URM parapets and/or facades could fall and threaten people’s safety.
+It was expected there would be an increased risk of earthquakes in these areas, following the Hurunui/Kaikōura earthquakes on 14 November 2016, and this increases the risk that unsecured URM parapets and/or facades could fall and threaten people’s safety.

-Owners of URM buildings in those areas will be notified by the council if they are required to secure the street-facing parapets and facades on their buildings within 12 months of the date of the notice.
-The parapets and facades must be secured within this time frame to reduce the risk of falling masonry.
+Owners of URM buildings in those areas were notified by the council if they are required to secure the street-facing parapets and/or facades on their buildings within 12 months of the date of the notice to reduce the risk of falling masonry.

 The guidance includes: